vintagegamingsystems/zabbix-agent-Puppet-Module/README.md

 #
 # This directory is used to keep all of the authoratative configuration files.
 # Read carefully.
-# In the parent directory that houses the authConf directory, make a directory that is the name of the hostname of the
+# In the parent directory that houses the authConf directory, make a directory that is the name of the hostname, pulled
-# client machines that you would like to push configuration files to.
+# from factor, of the client machines that you would like to push configuration files to.
 #
+# If you are unsure of what your hostname is in facter, use the command below.
+#
+# facter -p | grep hostname
+#
 # You will see an example directory named is-joshdev1.
-Within that directory you will want to place symlinks that point
+That name is the hostname.
+Within that directory you will want
-# to files within the authConf directory.
+# to place symlinks that point to files within the authConf directory.
+#
 # Make sure you place your authoratative configuration files within the authConf directory only.
 That way there will not
 # be duplicate configuration files on your puppet master.
 #